By: Dr. Mark Allen PhD Last Updated: March 8, 2023

 If you’re experiencing symptoms (including fatigue) that won’t resolve after a head injury, you’re not alone.
 95% of our patients experience statistically verified restoration of brain function.
-To see if you are eligible for treatment, sign up for a free consultation.
+To see if you are eligible for treatment, schedule a consultation.

 In this article, we’ll discuss some of the more common causes of post-concussion syndrome fatigue, including: